 This section focuses on the applicant's plans for connecting Community Anchor Institutions (CAIs) within the County Grant Area.
 Applicants are required to report the number of CAIs without a 1 Gbps symmetrical connection and low latency.
-For both priority (fiber) and non-priority (non-fiber) projects, applicants must specify how many unserved CAIs will receive fiber connectivity at no additional cost to the BEAD program.

 - 1. How many CAIs are in the County Grant Area that do not have 1 Gbps symmetrical capable connection and latency less than or equal to 100 ms?
-This will be pre-populated based on the applicant's selection of project area in Project Information question 2. - 1.1 For priority (fiber) broadband projects, how many unserved CAIs will the applicant provide fiber connectivity to at speeds capable of at least 1 Gbps symmetric and latency less than or equal to 100 ms at no additional cost to the BEAD program? - 1.1.1 CAIs Proposed in Application Please upload a completed BEAD CAIs in Application template, which is available at the following link: CAIs in Application Template - 2.
+This will be pre-populated based on the applicant's selection of project area in Project Information question 2. - 1.1 How many unserved CAIs will the applicant provide connectivity to at speeds capable of at least 1 Gbps symmetric and latency less than or equal to 100 ms at no additional cost to the BEAD program? - 1.1.1 CAIs Proposed in Application Please upload a completed BEAD CAIs in Application template, which is available at the following link: CAIs in Application Template - 2.
 Please provide an explanation for how the applicant will provide this service.

-BEAD CAIs in Application template BEAD CAIs in Application Template
+• BEAD CAIs in Application template BEAD CAIs in Application Template